Things to Do In Rockaway Beach, Oregon & its Surrounding Areas

 Silver Sands: This oceanfront hotel boasts easy access to the beach, an indoor pool, select rooms that have a kitchenette, and patio rooms on the bottom floor that open almost straight onto the sand.

-Quick Tips for a Successful Rockaway Beach Vacation
+Quick Tips for a Successful Rockaway Beach, Oregon Vacation

 - Rent a place with an equipped kitchen (or at least a fridge if staying in a hotel) since there aren’t many dining places open late for dinner.
 Even Old Oregon Smokehouse is only open until 7pm most nights.